tinrupcic5/b-logger/README.md

 - 📝 Create and manage work logs with timestamps
 - ⏱️ Track hours worked on different tasks
-- ✅ Mark tasks as completed in multiple systems (Q, Jira, etc.)
+- ✅ Mark tasks as completed in multiple systems (other, Jira, etc.)
 - 📋 Add subtasks to main tasks
 - 📊 View and edit existing logs
 - 🧮 Calculate total hours worked per workday